If you're thinking about adopting a cat, why not contact a specialist Siamese cat rescue center?

 They may be breeders or ex-breeders who have the cattery facilities to offer cats space in their own homes, or otherwise cats may be fostered with volunteers until permanent homes can be found for them.

 ... know that taking in an abandoned cat may not be for everyone.
 It's not always plain sailing.
 Many cats taken into adoption centers come with 'baggage' and behavioral problems.

 They may have been harmed or mistreated in the past and may not be too trusting of humans, and it may take time (in some cases, a lot of time) and patience before they settle in and become loving family pets again.

-Before contacting one of the centers below, take a look at my Siamese Cat Adoption page for a full list of things to think about.
+Before contacting one of the centers below, do please take a look at my Siamese Cat Adoption page, which gives you a full list of things to think about.

 And if you'd like to know what adopting a cat can be like, why not take a look at Siamese Cat Adoption Stories?